What Is Spatial Finance, and How to Prepare for It

 Estimating returns on logging a plot of timberland may be a familiar exercise—but what’s the value of not logging it, and instead generating offsets to sell in the carbon market?
 A sugarcane mill located near Costa Rican rain forests might offer low production costs, but board members may ask whether it is worth the reputational risks posed by its environmental impacts.
 An investment team considering a mining opportunity in Australia might ask how exposed the assets are to the threat of wildfire.

-For those holding the purse strings of the global economy, the ability to quantify and analyze the effects of business on nature, and of nature on business, is becoming an essential competitive advantage.
+For those holding the purse strings of the global economy, the ability to quantify and analyse the effects of business on nature, and of nature on business, is becoming an essential competitive advantage.

 A specialized brand of spatial finance—a term coined by Oxford University’s Sustainable Finance Group—has arisen to meet the demand for such insights.